Rick Reynolds, LCSW

 A Participant's EMS Weekend Experience:

-On January 6th I suspected my wife, Jenn*, was having an affair.
-I called her to question both her and her affair partner about their relationship.
+On January 6th I suspected my wife, Jenn*, was having an affair, and I had a hunch who the affair partner was too.
+I questioned both of them about my suspicion.

-They both lied.
-I trusted her so completely that I never questioned what she told me.
+I trusted Jenn so completely that I did not question what she told me.
 It was not until January 20th that the bomb exploded, shattering both my life and my heart into tiny, unrecognizable pieces.
-This is the night my wife began to "trickle truth" about her affair.
-Growing up, I remember many a summer night looking up into that huge Montana sky and being completely dumbfounded by the volume of stars.
-I remember thinking that there were so many they seemed countless.
-The night of the initial disclosure (there were many more to come over the next several months), my heart shattered into as many pieces and then some.
+This is the night she began to "trickle truth" about the affair.
+Growing up, I remember looking up at that huge Montana night sky and being completely dumbfounded by the volume of stars.
+There were so many, they seemed countless.
+The night of the initial disclosure (there were many more disclosures to come over the next several months), my heart shattered into as many pieces as the stars—and then some.

-I saw no possible way how you, your program or any of the psycho-babble bull crap would ever help me, my wife, or our relationship.
-I was certain that the light at the end of the tunnel was the headlamp on a train.
+I saw no possible way how you, your EMS program or any psycho-babble bull crap would ever help me, my wife, or our relationship.
+I was certain that the light at the end of the tunnel was the headlamp on a train engine.

-From a human perspective, I knew that IF I was going to give anyone a chance to help me, it was going to be you and your staff.
-You see, in our research for seminar weekends, two things were vital to me:
+From a human perspective, I knew that IF I was going to give anyone a chance to help me, it was going to be Hope-Now and your staff.
+In our research for seminar weekends that could possibly help us, two things were vital to me:

-2. I needed to listen to someone who had been there and done that; not just a counselor who helped couples go through it and could relay stories about how their clients had somehow survived this wreck.
-I needed to hear from someone who had caused the wreck or been involved in the wreck, and had survived the devastation.
-To me, there is a huge difference in perspective from someone who was an eye witness vs. someone who was actually involved.
+2. I needed to listen to someone who had "been there and done that," not just a counselor who helped couples go through it and could relay stories about how their clients had somehow survived the wreck.
+I needed to hear from someone who had caused the wreck or been a victim in the wreck and had survived the devastation.
+To me, there is a huge difference in perspective from someone who was an eyewitness vs. someone who was actually involved.

 Upon arrival at EMS Weekend, I had no idea what to expect.
-I think I felt as if I was going to do everything possible to sabotage mine and Jenn's success there.
-But an amazing thing happened: as I listened to you and the other therapists, and the other couples present, my heart began to find a new sense of peace and calmness.
+Part of me felt like doing everything possible to sabotage our chances of success there.
+But an amazing thing happened: as I listened to you, Leslie, John, the other therapists, and the other couples present, my heart began to find a new sense of peace and calmness.
 I was able to not just observe from the cynical perspective I arrived with, but to really hear, learn, and be changed by what was being taught.
 I saw the hurt and devastation not only in the betrayed spouses, but the unfaithful as well.
-I saw the genuine love, care, and compassion that all of you had for us, as we sat there in our biggest time of need, in what were the most devastating times of all of our lives.
-You just wanted to help us realign with ourselves and with our spouse.
+I saw the genuine love, care, and compassion that all of you had for Jenn and me as we sat there in our biggest time of need.
+It was the most devastating time in all of our lives.
+You wanted to help us get realigned with ourselves and with our spouses.

-I came to your weekend secretly hoping to find a way to run from my marriage, the pain, the hurt, the agony, despite the fact that I had committed to myself and to Jenn to stay in the relationship and rebuild.
+I came to your EMS Weekend secretly hoping to find a way to run from my marriage, the pain, the hurt, and the agony, despite the fact that I had committed to myself and to Jenn to stay in the relationship and rebuild it.

-I left the weekend with hope and with the ability to communicate with Jenn about the affair.
+I left the weekend with hope and the ability to communicate with my wife about the affair.

 I realized that in order to truly heal, I was going to have to walk that road; any detours would result in a dead end.
 I left knowing that it was okay and normal for me to have the feelings I was having, and that the timeline I was operating in was okay and not to be rushed.
 When I arrived, I was so confused as to why I was still experiencing so much pain.
 I felt it should have been over within a day or two of disclosure.
 Man was I naïve.
 I learned that it was okay to grieve and that I actually needed to.
 I left knowing that I wasn't crazy.
 I left knowing that we finally had a chance - that we could be even better than where we were before the affair.